 STEP 1.
 Close the left-hand door, where applicable, and secure it with the latch by rotating the latch downward over the stop on the outer edge of the door.
-See Figure 6.
-The right-hand door of double-door models of pad-mounted gear is equipped with the Penta-Latch Mechanism which latches automatically when the door is closed.
+See Figure 7.
+The right-hand door of pad-mounted gear double-door models and the doors of Type PM Switch Operators and the low-voltage compartment are equipped with the Penta-Latch Mechanism, which latches automatically when the door is closed.

 To close a door equipped with the Penta-Latch Mechanism: Place one hand at the midpoint of the door-front near the edge and firmly push the door closed.
-See Figure 2 on page 11.
+See Figure 3 on page 13.
 When the latch points are positively engaged, the spring mechanism will trip to latch the door.

 - STEP 2.
 Check the roof to make sure all sections are properly secured.
 If the roof section is not latched to the pad-mounted gear, a mechanical interlock in the right-hand door will prevent the door from properly latching. - STEP 3.
 Pull outward on the cover of the Penta-Latch Mechanism to verify the door has latched securely.
-If it has not, use a pentahead (or hexhead, when applicable) socket wrench or tool to rotate the actuator counterclockwise until a distinct "click" is heard and the actuator reaches its stop.
+If it has not, use a pentahead (or hexhead, when applicable) socket wrench or tool to rotate the actuator counterclockwise until a distinct click sound is heard and the actuator reaches its stop.